PktHammer/447-db/README.md

 ### User Table Items
 * db_update_more_databases
-    * Functions to add/remove items from the
+    * Functions to add/remove items from the user tables
 * db_management
     * Administrative functions to forcibly clear the user database tables